tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 `R Studio` was completely free, but it has become a "dot com" when it was acquired by Microsoft (I think).
 It is still free for academic use.
 If/When they charge for it, academics will stop using it.
 It is still open source and could be forked, just as R was forked from [S](https://en.wikipedia.org/wiki/S_%28programming_language%29).

 Connections: the Chief Engineer of R Studio is [Hadley Wickham](https://en.wikipedia.org/wiki/Hadley_Wickham), who coined and codified "tidy data".
-He will come up again when we get into "the tidyverse", which essentially replaces almost all basic R functionality with a different philosophy, and R 2.0 if you will.
+He will come up again when we get into "the tidyverse", which essentially replaces almost all basic R functionality with a different philosophy.
+I think of it as essentially R 2.0.
+Realize, however, you do NOT need R Studio to use the "tidyverse".

 ![](Week06_files/rstudio.png)